CSC3170-2022Fall/project-team-14/README.md

 - Our branch choice is: **Branch 1**
 - The difficulty level is: **Normal**

+## 4. Repository Structure

+- .github
+- .venv is the
+- App (contains our main project files)
+- material (contains our to-do list and project details)
-Our project structure and implementation can be found in [material/todo-list.md](./material/todo-list.md).
+- project-description.md (shows details of every option, you can find Option1-Branch1-Normal) Our project structure and implementation can be found in [material/todo-list.md](./material/todo-list.md).
 ## 4. Project Abstract
 > <font size = 4>Here is the main structure of our designed database：</font>